Montgomery GI Bill (Active Duty)/Chapter 30

 How Much Does VA Pay?

 The monthly benefit paid to you is based on the type of training you take, length of your service, your category, and if DoD put extra money in your MGIB Fund (called "kickers").
 Typically, you have ten years to use your MGIB benefits.
-The current full-time rate for those with three or more years of service and enrolled in an institutional program is $1,321 per month.
+Click here to view the current rate tables.

 How Can You Apply for Chapter 30 Education Benefits at PSU?